mayuur/MJAlertView/README.md

 # MJAlertView
 Simple automatic Dismissible Alert with minor 3D Transforms.
 Produces an effect similar to Saavn's dismissible Alerts

 Using it, is dead simple.
-Just add UIView's Category to your project and you are done!
+Just add UIView+MJAlertView Category to your project and you are good to go!

 ## Functions